MatejKovacic/RasPBX-install/english.md

 The idea is simple.
 You just need to connect your VoIP phone to your VPN network, set *proxy server*, *outbound proxy server* and *registrar server* to your RasPBX VPN IP, and everything should just start working.

-Some VoIP phones have support for OpenVPN, but not my Aastra 6730i.
+Some VoIP phones have support for VPN, but not my Aastra 6730i.
 Besides, you may want to connect the phone to Wireguard or some other type of VPN network.
 So how to connect your *old tech* phone to a modern VPN network?

 The answer is simple.
 With RaspberryPi.